 Tokyo Rubyist Meetup originally set out to bridge the gap between the international and Japanese Ruby communities.
 From this perspective, the event was the most successful one yet, as by pairing Japanese and international people, it gave people who would not normally communicate with each other an opportunity to do so.

 Based on the success of this event, I plan to hold another one.
-If you’re not already part of the Tokyo Rubyist Meetup community, you can sign up below to get an announcement about future events.
+Join Tokyo Rubyist Meetup to get a notification about the next one.